Skip to content

 Tip

-pip install ipython
+uv pip install ipython

 Watching the video stream

-For lower latency streaming (on a PC) you can see the instructions on using Gstreamer, or if you just want to watch a low latency stream you can download the Blueye Observer app. (iOS / Android)
+For lower latency streaming (on a PC), you can see the instructions on using Gstreamer, or if you just want to watch a low-latency stream, you can download the Blueye Observer app. (iOS / Android)

-The normal Blueye app can not be used to spectate when controlling the drone from the SDK because it will interfere with the commands sent from the SDK.
+The normal Blueye app cannot be used to spectate when controlling the drone from the SDK because it will interfere with the commands sent from the SDK.
 The Observer app, however, is only a spectator and can be used together with the SDK.

 Explore the examples